cjs937/AI_montreal/Projects/steering/READ_ME.txt

 Github link: https://github.com/cjs937/AI_montreal/tree/master/steering

-In order to compile the project DeanLib needs to be in the folder outside of this one, as well as a directory containing the allegro5 folder.
-After that everything should compile fine.
+In order to compile the project DeanLib and the directory containing the allegro5 folder need to be in the directory above of this one.
+After that everything should work fine.

 Inputs:
 A - Adds dynamic arrive entity that moves towards the player